idaholab/virtual_test_bed/doc/content/htgr/httr/httr_steady_state_model_description.md

 !listing httr/steady_state_and_null_transient/thermal_hydraulics_CR_steady.i block=Components/inlet

-The 'outlet' block defines the cooling channel outlet and imposes the value of the pressure as a constant.
+The 'outlet' block defines the cooling channel outlet and imposes the value of the pressure as a constant, as an outlet boundary condition.

 !listing httr/steady_state_and_null_transient/thermal_hydraulics_CR_steady.i block=Components/outlet